tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/shiny-data-storrytelling.md

 When you enhance `ggplot2` visualizations with `ggplotly()` in Shiny applications, the resulting `Plotly` object incorporate interactive features.
 Here is a list of the features:

 ### Interactive Hover Tooltips:
-- W**hat it Adds**: `ggplotly()` transforms `ggplot2`'s static aesthetic mappings into dynamic hover tooltips.
+- **What it Adds**: `ggplotly()` transforms `ggplot2`'s static aesthetic mappings into dynamic hover tooltips.
 These tooltips appear when users hover over plot elements, providing an interactive layer to the visualization.
 - **Value Added**: This feature offers immediate, detailed insights at each data point, enhancing user engagement and understanding.
 It allows for a more intuitive exploration of the data, as additional context and information are revealed interactively.

 {{% tip %}}